EricCheek3731/EECS-556-project/README.md

 # Introduction

 In this project, we mainly focus on removing the additive zero-mean white and homogeneous Gaussian noise from given images.
-We investigate KSVD and non-local means methods and make extensions by using multiple dictionaries on **preclassified image patches** and adding **non-local regularization** to optimization task.
+We investigate K-SVD and non-local means methods and make extensions by using multiple dictionaries on **preclassified image patches** and adding **non-local regularization** to optimization task.

 # Software
 Matlab